ps-1305/marauders-mart/docs/contributions.md

 # Contributions

 The development of **Marauder's Mart** is a collaborative effort involving multiple contributors.
 This section acknowledges their contributions and provides guidelines for anyone interested in contributing to the project.
+The project was part of the Data Structures and Algorithms (CSL2020) course during the Spring 2025 semester @ IIT Jodhpur.
+The contributors primarily belong to the same cohort.

 ## Acknowledged Contributors

-- **[Your Name]** - Project Lead and Developer
+- **Prashant Srivastav (b23mt1030@iitj.ac.in)** - Project Lead and Developer
-- **[Collaborator 1]** - Assisted with C++ server implementation and API development
+- **Aman Jain (b23es1006@iitj.ac.in)** - Assisted with C++ server implementation and API development
-- **[Collaborator 2]** - Worked on the Streamlit interface and Python scripting for pathfinding
+- **Ravish Kumar (b23me1053@iitj.ac.in)** - Worked on the Streamlit interface and Python scripting for pathfinding
-- **[Collaborator 3]** - Deployment and database management, ensuring robust data handling
+- **Rudraksh Bavisa (b23m31058@iitj.ac.in)** - Deployment and database management, ensuring robust data handling

-*(Add more contributors with descriptions of their roles and contributions)*

 ## Contribution Guidelines